 After giving Monty Alexander a demo in 2005, the Jamaican piano icon called on Cohen to join him for an engagement at the Widder Hotel in Zurich.
 Thus began relationship that would last 7 years, with Cohen accompanying Alexander on the most illustrious world stages.

-He is featured on the pianist’s two recordings for the Chesky label, The Good Life: Monty Alexander Plays the Songs of Tony Bennett and Calypso Blues: The Songs of Nat King Cole.
+He is featured on two of the pianist’s two recordings: The Good Life: Monty Alexander Plays the Songs of Tony Bennett and Calypso Blues: The Songs of Nat King Cole.

-In addition to Alexander, Lorin has shared his talents with numerous jazz luminaries, including: Joe Locke (with whom he has recorded three albums and toured throughout the U.S and Japan, Steve Wilson, Geoffrey Keezer, Victor Lewis, Stefon Harris, Michael Weiss, Houston Person, Bucky Pizzarelli, Cyrille Aimee, Joe Labarbara, Peter Bernstein and Roni Ben-Hur, to name a few.
+In addition to Alexander and Cohan, Lorin has shared his talents with numerous jazz luminaries, including: Joe Locke, Jim Ridl, Steve Wilson, Geoffrey Keezer, and Victor Lewis, to name a few.

 Cohen’s musical experiences are not limited to the world of jazz.
 He was a bassist for the Chicago run of Jersey Boys (2008-2010) as well as the Broadway production of Motown: The Musical (2014).
 His work as a bass guitarist, producer and songwriter is featured on the eponymous album by the R&B/Hip-hop/Jazz group Vertikal.